VA Sierra Pacific Network (VISN 21)

 Services for Student Veterans

-For more information about San Francisco VA’s VITAL Initiative at City College of San Francisco, please contact the Veterans Resource Center at (415) 452-5253.
+For information about San Francisco VA’s Student Veteran Health Program at City College of San Francisco, please contact the Veterans Resource Center at (415) 452-5253.

 Special Eligibility and Coordination of Care for Combat Veterans Serving in Combat Theater After 11/11/1998- Returning Servicemembers (OEF/OIF/OND)